lmorchard/blog.lmorchard.com/content/posts/2024-04-27-topic-clustering-gen-ai/index.md

 To make it work, you need to train a machine learning model over an enormous corpus of example text.
 Roughly speaking, the training encodes the relationships of words and phrases based on surrounding context.
 The resulting model can then generate what I think of as positions along a large number of semantic axes for any given text you throw at it.

 The `text-embedding-ada-002` model produces vectors of 384 floating point numbers.
 I take this to mean that the model has encoded 384 axes of semantic similarity - sort of the "resolution" of the model, if you will.
-This, along with other factors I don't quite understand yet, can be used to decide on what embedding model to use for a given task.
+This, along with other factors I don't quite understand yet, can be used to decide on which embedding model to use for a given task.
+(And there are quite a few to choose from.)

 Honestly, it's a black box to me - I don't know what the semantic axes mean in any given model.
-And, modulo research I haven't yet read, I don't think anyone really knows what they mean, if that's even the right way to think about it.
+And, modulo research I haven't yet read, I don't think anyone really knows what they mean.

 But, the gist is that you get a fancy hash function that can be used to index text in a way that roughly corresponds to semantics.

 ## K-means clustering in a semantic space

 Okay, so, we've got a list of notes and we've got an associated list of embeddings.
-Assuming you believe me that the embeddings can be used as coordinates in a semantic space, we can apply a spatial algorithm to group the points - and, thereby, the notes - into clusters.
+Assuming you believe that the embeddings can be used as coordinates in a semantic space, we can apply a spatial algorithm to group the points - and, thereby, the notes - into clusters.

 The [k-means clustering][] algorithm is a way to do this.
-I don't entirely understand this algorithm - it's another black box.
-I think the way it works is by placing a set number of points in space and then jiggling them away from each other until they're each in the middle of a bunch of other points.
-Then, you divide the space up in a clever way around those central points to define clusters.
+It's another black box to me, but I think the way it works is by placing a set number of points in space at random and then jiggling them away from each other until they're each in the middle of a dense bunch of other points.
+Then, it divides the space up in a clever way around those "centroid" points to define clusters.

-An interesting thing here is that [k-means clustering][] doesn't know anything about words or language.
+The real interesting thing here is that [k-means clustering][] doesn't know anything about words or language.
 It just knows about points in a space of arbitrary dimensions.
 But, since we've managed to map text into meaning-like points, we can use it to cluster text.
+And, in turn, since we've expressed ideas as text, this can help us organize ideas.

-I'm counting this as food for thought in considering further tools that can be applied to language, thanks to [vector embeddings][].
+Weird, but I'm counting this as food for thought in considering further tools that can be applied to language, thanks to [vector embeddings][].

-Anyway, here's some code that applies k-means clustering to our list of embeddings - which in turn corresponds to our list of notes:
+Anyway, here's some code that applies k-means clustering to our list of embeddings - which in turn corresponds to our list of notes.
+The heavy lifting is done with the `sklearn` package, the rest of the code just juggles the results into a more convenient shape:

 ```python
 from sklearn.cluster import KMeans